 Your homepage is the first thing your employees see when they click onto the intranet, or in some cases when they open their browser.
 It is their first impression of what the intranet can do for them and can often be the deciding factor of whether they choose to continue through the site or stop their journey short.

-Working on the Intranet Connections Support Team has given me a unique insight into the ways in which various industries utilize their intranet and how different businesses leverage their intranet homepage to garner the most positive results.
+Working on the IC Thrive Customer Experience Team has given me a unique insight into the ways in which various industries utilize their intranet and how different businesses leverage their intranet homepage to garner the most positive results.
 For example, businesses in the healthcare industry find it beneficial to highlight doctors on call right on the homepage, while financial companies focus on making documents and forms readily available.

 If it hasn’t already, it is likely that your intranet will fill up with a lot of content.
 Over time documents, postings, employees and articles really add up!
 It is easy to say your navigation should be simple, but in practice it can be difficult if you have had your intranet for sometime or if it is heavily used by employees, or both.
 Making quick search, employee search and advanced search options readily available right on the homepage will do wonders for allowing your employees to find what they need quickly.

 A few thoughtfully placed widgets from the most frequented applications can quickly and effectively supply crucial organization-wide information to your employees.
-Using Widgets and Content Feeds ensures that the most up-to-date and accurate information is displayed.
+Using Widgets and the Storyboard ensures that the most up-to-date and accurate information is displayed.
 Not sure which applications are most popular?
-Your intranet solution should come with a simple Statistics or Analytics module which tells you which areas of your intranet are visited and contributed to most frequently.
+Your intranet solution should come with intranet insights which tells you which areas of your intranet are visited and contributed to most frequently.

 Your employees will often visit the intranet to discover what’s going on within the company.
-The first widget on your homepage should therefore be a What’s New content feed, an aggregate feed which displays the latest advertised posts from around the intranet.
-This section can also be used to feed information posted on various department sites to the main homepage to keep all employees in the loop with important departmental information.
+The first widget on your homepage should therefore be the Storyboard: highlighted stories determined by the intranet admin to keep all employees up to date with important company information.